The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 The trains operate on third rail 750V DC power and have four minute headway during peak hours.
 They have a top speed of 90km/h, but travel at an average speed of 36km/h.
 The train covers the north-south corridor in 25 minutes.

-The Warsaw Metro system has 60 Russian-made and 108 Alstom-made rail cars.
+Warsaw Metro’s rolling stock comprises 60 Russian-made and 108 Alstom-made rail cars.

 The Russian car has a steel body.
 It is 2,710mm wide and 19,2210mm long.
 It has four doors on each side.